 To isolate the problem, please uninstall SQL Prompt and test if SSMS is still slow.
-If so, reinstall SQL Prompt with the latest installer.
+If so, reinstall SQL Prompt.
 If the problem persists with the latest version (Help>Check for updates), please try the following steps:

 - Disable Code Analysis function (SQL Prompt -> uncheck “Enable Code Analysis”) and test again; if the problem disappears, it suggests that "Code Analysis" is the culprit, so please contact Support.